sciZer0/7/v/README.md

 The Bitcoin token, on the other hand, is allegedly considered a non-inflationary token — like a fixed-supply token.
 But in reality, the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 Moreover, the greatest values in the Universe are not the fixed-supply tokens, but the decreasing-supply tokens.

+<b>Predefined Problems of Bitcoin </b>

+Why all the problems of Bitcoin – including the awful Gini and inefficiency – were predefined?

+This is becouse Bitcoin was  the first decentralized token and the creator should use only durable solutions – not simultaneously efficient but only durable.

+Including, in order for the project to get started, the creator should create unproportionally big rewards for the most earliest adopters (miners), predefining the awful Gini. *More on this below.*

+Now, we have the possibility to find and use both dural and  efficient solutions.

 <b>About a New Blockchain</b>